Battle of Benevento: Ghibelline forces

 Manfred's army was composed of very heterogeneous elements.
 His infantry was essentially composed of Saracen archers set up in the fore.
-Behind them was his first battle, the best of his troops, consisting of 1,200 German mercenary knights and men-at-arms, not wearing the usual mail-shirt and gambeson of the 13th century, but coats of plates, the armor which was just beginning to come into fashion.
+Behind them was his first battle, the best of his troops, consisting of 1,200 German mercenary knights and men-at-arms, clad not only in the usual mail-shirt and gambeson, but also coats of plates, a type of armour that was just beginning to come into fashion.
 They were commanded by his cousin Giordano d'Anglano and Galvano of Anglona.
 The second battle consisted of around 1,000 Italian mercenary cavalry and 300 to 400 Saracen light horsemen, commanded by his uncle Galvano Lancia.
 The third battle consisted of the barons of Manfred's kingdom, and numbered 1,400 knights and men-at-arms, under his personal command.
 Manfred stayed with the Italo-Norman noblemen and they did not form his reserve for nothing.
 He distrusted them.

 Manfred's forces enjoyed a slight numerical superiority and a strong defensive position across the Calore.